Understanding Motorcycle Laws Can Help You in an Accident

 - Exhaust system

 Motorcycle operators and passengers are also required to wear helmets meeting Federal Motor Vehicle Safety Standards.
 This may not only save you from legal trouble.
 It can also save your life.
-The NHTSA estimates that helmets saved almost 2,000 lives in 2016 and could have saved more than 800 lives if all motorcyclists had worn helmets.

 Keep in mind that when you purchase your motorcycle and equipment, you are doing because you believe that they are in good, working, safe condition.
 If you believe that faulty or defective equipment contributed to your accident, you may be entitled to compensation from a product liability lawsuit.